dresdenjs/dresdenjs.io/README.md

-simple single page site for the DresdenJS User Group
+this a very simple single page site for the DresdenJS User Group
 ======================